islomar/islomar.github.io/_pages/my-talks-and-workshops.md

 - _Where_: [Adalab](https://adalab.es/)
 - _Slides_: <https://speakerdeck.com/islomar/introduccion-al-testing-y-tdd>
-- _Topics_: testing, TDD, software development "best practices"
+- _Topics_: testing, TDD, best-practices

 ### **Adventures and misfortunes of a nobody at Spotify** (2019)